arekjg/arekjg/README.md

 # Greetings!

 👋 I'm Arek.
 I currenty work as a process engineer in production company.
-📚 I'm currenty learning C# and C++.
+📚 I'm currenty learning C#.
 Looking forward to become a software engineer one day!
 🏊‍♀️🚴‍♂️🏃‍♂️ In my free time I try my best at swimming, cycling and running.